How can I find out if someone is in the Grand Prairie City Jail?

 Removal of property from vehicles or to view vehicles is permitted 7:00am to 4:00pm daily.

 Vehicles releases are performed during regular hours.
-You must be the registered owner or be able to prove ownership with a photo I.D.
+You must be the registered owner or be able to prove ownership with and provide a photo I.D.

 Does the Grand Prairie Police Department Auction Vehicles?